PaoloSebas/INFO/index.md

 0000-0002-5729-7509) [[ResearchGate]](https://www.researchgate.net/profile/Paolo-Sebastianelli)

 ### Teaching Overview

-I had the opportunity to teach
+I had the opportunity to teach at the [National University of La Pampa (Argentina)](https://www.unlpam.edu.ar/) from April 2014 to July 2019.

 ### News